Types of Components in React

 In this example, DumbComponent receives data (message) and a click handler (onClick) via props and renders a simple UI without managing any internal state.

-It’s worth noting that the terminology has evolved, and the terms “dumb components” and “smart components” are less commonly used in recent React discussions.
 Instead, you might encounter terms like “presentational components” and “container components” or simply refer to all components as either functional or class components based on their structure and usage of state and lifecycle methods.

 3. Smart Components